Hello! My name is Aliaksei Shchurko and I'm a developer. +)

-I was the one who initially created Wialon => nowadays the only telematics software platform in the world tracking more then million of vehicles in realtime.
-Now it is being developed and delivered to the market by a team of 150+ talented people including designers, business analytics, tech writers and so on.
-With large part of the team being developers of course.
+I was the one who initially created Wialon => nowadays the only telematics software platform in the world tracking more than a million vehicles in real-time.
+Now it is developed and delivered to the market by a team of 150+ talented people including designers, business analytics, tech writers, and so on.
+With a large part of the team being developers of course.

 It was me who created the first GPS software called GPSDisp more than 10 years ago and then, by occasion, during Linux server reinstallation immediately lost all the sources.
 Software that was sellable!
-Yep, when I needed to create protection for it later, I had just wrapped it by Sentinel USB keys, and I sold a few copies of it.
+Yep, when I needed to create protection for it later, I had just wrapped it with Sentinel USB keys, and I sold a few copies of it.
 The solution was running smoothly with no bugs for months and customers were happy.
 This was my first and last commercial software for Windows OS by the way.

 I had nothing else to do, but to develop everything from scratch and make it Linux-based.
 At the time I already knew what I wanted to have.
 And it was amazing!
 The new software was much more feature-rich, but it was my first pure server-based Linux software, so it contained some architecture problems (with lots of good architecture features).
-The software was named Wialon — I just put some words together in my head, I googled the result to be sure nobody used it and voila.
-Now it is one of the most well-known brand names for B2B telematics market all over the world.
+The software was named Wialon — I just put some words together in my head, I googled the result to be sure nobody used it, and voila.
+Now it is one of the most well-known brand names for the B2B telematics market all over the world.

 I had the biggest possible dispute that could ever happen inside the company with all our commercials, but I won (you know, they didn't have any chances in this dispute=)).
 So within 3-6 months we developed a new platform, we named it Wialon B3, just to show that it is the same Wialon, but a new version.
-Initially it was developed to run on multiple servers at once.
-To test this we employed SaaS model to provide software from our datacenter.
+Initially, it was developed to run on multiple servers at once.
+To test this we employed a SaaS model to provide software from our datacenter.
 This version was later renamed to Wialon Hosting.

 Yes, obviously, we rewrote a few internal components, tried to develop special AI methods for detecting fuel thefts and fillings, constantly optimizing some things, but preserved distributed, monolithic design and a large customer base, that got used to the software which is becoming a kind of anchor in using new technologies.
 We couldn’t even rewrite any algorithm, because it would change all the stats for the customers and we would need to support both old and new versions of the algorithm.
 And this is always weird.

-Yes, I forgot to mention => we downshifted from C++ to pure C, we developed so many things by our own, like web client/server, logging, application, configuration, installation frameworks to simplify management of the software running on thousands of servers in various datacenters, own database engine, HTTP REST API framework, we shifted from multithreaded applications to simple one-thread event driven binaries and many other very low-level raw things.
-We are using extremely low quantity of open source libraries and most of things is developed by ourselves.
+Yes, I forgot to mention => we downshifted from C++ to pure C, we developed so many things on our own, like web client/server, logging, application, configuration, installation frameworks to simplify management of the software running on thousands of servers in various datacenters, own database engine, HTTP REST API framework, we shifted from multithreaded applications to simple one-thread event-driven binaries and many other very low-level raw things.
+We are using an extremely low quantity of open source libraries and most of the things are developed by us.

-That's why we want almost everything to be developed in-house.
-And now we have the platform built with deep experience in the telematics backend solutions, both from developer and system administrator point of view.
+That's why we wanted almost everything to be developed in-house.
+And now we have a platform built with deep experience in the telematics backend solutions, both from a developer and system administrator point of view.
 Very flexible and very speedy => flespi platform.

-Of course any product is nothing without people behind it.
+Of course, any product is nothing without the people behind it.
 I always believe that a good talented team is the most important part of the project, much more important than bright ideas or any kind of money.
 And our team is incredible in the knowledge and experience of telematics backend solutions.
-Looking back to Gurtam, we state our mission as to provide application developers on this market with the best technological and very reliable backend undertaking everything related to telematics — data access, communication with devices, AI and neural network algorithms for event detection and processing, so that consumers of flespi platform can focus on their main mission - business application that processes telematics data and delivers proprietary product.
+Looking back to Gurtam, we state our mission as to provide application developers on this market with the best technological and reliable backend undertaking everything related to telematics — data access, communication with devices, AI and neural network algorithms for event detection and processing, so that consumers of the flespi platform can focus on their main mission — a business application that processes telematics data and delivers a proprietary product.
 And I see no reason why we should fail =)